cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_fll_if.rst

 APB PLL
 =======

-APB PLL generates four clock signals which can be configured independently for a unique output.
+APB PLL module serves as a centralized clock generation system for CORE-V-MCU.
+It handles the clock generation to various subsystems like UDMA subsystem, eFPGA subsytem, APB subsystem and On chip memories.

 Features
 ---------